iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/mirroring.md

 Perform a `conformance` experiment on a dark version with mirrored traffic using the following.

-1. A **Knative sample app** with production and dark versions.
+1. A **Knative sample app** with live and dark versions.
-2. **Istio virtual services** which send all requests to the production version, mirrors 40% of requests, and sends the mirrored requests to the dark version.
+2. **Istio virtual services** which send all requests to the live version, mirrors 40% of requests, and sends the mirrored requests to the dark version.
 3. A **curl-based traffic generator** which simulates user requests.
 4. An **iter8 `conformance` experiment** which verifies that the dark version satisfies mean latency, 95th percentile tail latency, and error rate objectives.